-Spring Open House 2020 has been cancelled.
+Virtual Open House 2020 Videos

-Special Education Information Session 2020 has been cancelled.
+Virtual Special Education Information Sessions 2020

 For families to learn about the special education opportunities and services at Bard High School Early College Queens.
+Register HERE.

-Registration is not required but we would like to make sure we have everything set up for your visit.
-You can sign up HERE to let us know if you need any accommodations for your visit to our school.
 The insideschools website also offers a nice article with advice for visiting high schools.
 Please see Five special education questions to ask on HS tours.

 The BHSEC schools have had great success to date with a small number of students receiving SE services and we are looking to expand our offerings and the number of students served.
 Perhaps BHSEC is right for you!

 Students requiring special education services can expect the following: